Your Compassionate Sydney Funeral Director and Celebrant

 Can pets be included in funerals?

 Absolutely.
-As a pet loving celebrant, I encourage you to include your furry family members.
-From attendance to symbolic gestures, there are many beautiful ways to honour that special bond.
+As a pet loving funeral director and celebrant, I encourage you to include your furry family members.
+From attendance to symbolic gestures, there are many beautiful ways to honour these special bond.

 Let’s Talk About Life, Death, Dogs and Everything In Between